 - hold a bridging visa while they await the outcome of a new visa application.
 Temporary students on a bridging visa can study for longer than 12 weeks.

 Tuition fee liability

-Whether an international student needs to enrol in the ISP and pay fees is determined by the visa held by the student.
-Schools can use the to determine which students need to enrol in the ISP and pay fees.
+Whether a student needs to enrol in the ISP and pay fees is determined by the visa held by the student.
+Schools can use the International Student Visa Fee Table to determine which students need to enrol in the ISP and pay fees.

 Enrolling international students

-Standard and Study Abroad international students usually apply directly to the Department’s International Education Division (IED) to enrol in the ISP.
-Where this occurs, the Department will contact the school to confirm that the school has a place available for the student, refer to .
+Standard and Study Abroad international students usually apply directly to DET (IED) to enrol in the ISP.
+Where this occurs, the Department will contact the accredited school to confirm that the school has a place available for the student, refer to .